Zhenya22886/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object👂 heard
+  - Object🖐️ used
-  - this👂 heard
+  - this🖐️ used
-  - arrow function👂 heard
+  - arrow function🖐️ used
-  - async function👂 heard
+  - async function🖐️ used
   - call👂 heard
   - bind👂 heard
   - apply👂 heard
   - instanceof👂 heard
   - ...spread
   - ...rest
-  - typeof👂 heard
+  - typeof🖐️ used
   - destructuring
   - generator👂 heard
   - iterator👂 heard